typemill/docs/05-Forms/00-Introduction.md

 * The form definition starts with the keyword `forms` followed by the keyword `fields`.
 * Each field definition starts with a unique field-name.
-* Below the field-name are the field definitions with the field-type, a label, attributes and more.
+* Below the field-name are the field definitions with the field-type, a label, attributes, and more.

-Typemill will use these definitions to generate forms and input fields on the fly.
+Typemill will use these definitions to generate the form with all input fields on the fly.

-If a user fills out the form and clicks on save, then Typemill will store the input data, so that the developer has access to the data.
+If a user fills out the form and clicks on save, then Typemill will store the input data.
+Developer have access to the input data in various ways.

-Let us add the example form above to the configuration-yaml file of a theme called "mytheme.yaml".
-Typemill will display the form in the theme configuration and store the input-data from the author in the settings-file.
-The developer can now output the data in the theme like this:
+**A short example**: If you add the form above to the configuration-yaml file of a theme called "mytheme.yaml", then Typemill will display the configuration-form in the theme-area and store the input-data from the author in the settings-file.
+The developer can now use the data in the theme like this:

 ```
 {{ settings.themes.mytheme.myfieldname }}